Table of Contents

 The rules of inheritance had already been established before the mechanisms in both the cellular and molecular level were ever comprehended.
 It is important that you memorize the following genetic fundamentals well:

-- Diploid set of chromosomes: these are two sets of homologous chromosomes.
+- Diploid set of chromosomes: These are 2 sets of homologous chromosomes.

-- Genotype: it is complete genetic information of an organism (entire combination of alleles).
+- Genotype: It is the complete genetic information of an organism (entire combination of alleles).

 - Homozygous: Both homologous chromosomes have the same alleles.